CodelikeC/AdaptiveAI-/README.md

 <img width="512" height="512" alt="image" src="https://github.com/user-attachments/assets/78081719-1c46-4c2f-9e29-9cfd101e6972" />

-## 📜 Project Objectives
+## 📜 Project Vision

-Adaptive AI is a research and development project for intelligent systems that are capable of:
+AdaptiveAI is the core research branch of the **Adaptive Intelligence Circle (AIC)**, focusing on building an intelligent system capable of:

-- Automatically **adapt** to the operating environment.
+- Automatically **adapting** to changing environments.

-- **Evolve** strategies and behaviors based on real-world feedback.
+- **Evolving** strategies and behaviors based on real-world feedback.

-- **Detect** and **defend** against unusual changes or threats.
+- **Detecting and defending** against threats and anomalies.

-- **Safely communicate** with systems like Ethical AI.
+- **Communicating securely** with Ethical AI and Human Meaning Network systems.

-This project will serve as a precursor research branch, complementing the future Ethical AI project.

----

-## 📜 Mục tiêu dự án (in Vietnamese)

-Adaptive AI là một dự án nghiên cứu và phát triển hệ thống trí tuệ có khả năng:
-- Tự động **thích nghi** theo môi trường hoạt động.
-- **Tiến hóa** chiến lược và hành vi dựa trên phản hồi thực tế.
-- **Phát hiện** và **phòng thủ** trước các thay đổi bất thường hoặc mối đe dọa.
-- **Giao tiếp an toàn** với các hệ thống như Ethical AI.

-Dự án này sẽ phục vụ như một nhánh nghiên cứu tiền thân, bổ trợ cho dự án Ethical AI trong tương lai.
+This is not just an intelligent engine, but the infrastructure for an ethically sound intelligence from the ground up — a crucial prerequisite for the entire AIC ecosystem.

+**Update March 2026**: Core engine is stable, plugin system (Lua + Rust) is working, memory introspection and rollback mechanism have been implemented for testing.

 ---